Skip to main content

 • Because connector configuration is validated during SQL compilation without secret resolution, string values that require certain format for the connector configuration to be valid will not allow secret references (enumerations in particular, such as for the datagen connector strategy field)

-• It is not possible to specify a secret value type other than string
+• It is not possible to specify a reference value type other than string

-• It is not possible to specify a secret as a substring, for example abc${secret:kubernetes:a/b}def does not work
+• It is not possible to specify a reference as a substring, for example abc${secret:kubernetes:a/b}def and abc${env:MY_VAR}def do not work